jackdpond/tsohar/README.md

 Episode 3,https://episode3.url-ish-text-here.778899
 ```

-Once the file tree is set up after the preferred manner, the `Index.add_series()` method is used like so:
+Once the file tree is set up in this manner, the `Index.add_series()` method is used like so:

 ```python
 from scribe import Index